waffle-iron/core0/specs/jsagent.md

 ### ProcessManager (PM)
 -   Coroutine in agent which manages & launches all subprocesses
--   A subprocess can be a lua or python script or it can be a daemon alike subprocess (cmdline)
+-   A subprocess can be a lua or python script or it can be a daemon alike subprocess (cmdline) or an internal method.
 -   Process manager monitors the behavior of the subprocess & will kill/restart if required.

 Agent process manager
 ---------------------
 -   Each jumpscript or long running daemon gets launched managed by the agent in a subprocess.
 -   Each of the processes is monitored per 30 sec
     -   for cpu usage, mem usage, network?, …